 This piece features a quote from Queequeg in His Coffin chapter of Herman Melville's Moby Dick.
 So much can be gleaned from each chapter, but this one is a particular favorite, the intriguing mystery that is Queequeg continues to unfold again in this chapter.
 His stark difference from anybody else of the time, the unknown place he comes from, his matter a fact nature, his mystery unfolds more and more.
 This is such a visual rich quote, we just love it!

 Each bookplate is handcrafted.
 We print each on a hand-painted wood surface, which is printed then with UV inks.
 Framed in beautiful 100+-year-old reclaimed wood lath.

-Available in three color and two size options.
+Available in three colors and two size options.

 Color Options (use the pull-down menu to select)